mabdelfattahm/certified-aws-solutions-architect-associate/3-aws-serverless/api-gateway.md

 ## API Gateway - Integrations

-- Lambda Functions
+-** Lambda Functions**
     - It can invoke Lambda functions
     - Easy way to expose REST API backed by AWS Lambda
-- HTTP
+- **HTTP**
     - Exposes HTTP endpoints in the back-end.
-Example: internal HTTP API on premise, Application Load Balancer, etc. By this we can add features like rate limiting, user authentication, API keys to existing back-ends
+    - Example: internal HTTP API on premise, Application Load Balancer, etc. By this we can add features like rate limiting, user authentication, API keys to existing back-ends
+- **AWS Service**
-- AWS Service
+    - We can expose any AWS API through API Gateway
-    - We can expose any AWS API through API Gateway, examples: API for starting a Step Function workflow, API for posting a message to SQS
+    - Examples: API for starting a Step Function workflow, API for posting a message to SQS

 ## Endpoint Types

-- Edge-Optimized (default): for global clients
+- **Edge-Optimized (default)**: for global clients
     - Requests are routed through the CloudFormation Edge locations
     - The API Gateway still lives in only one region
-- Regional:
+- **Regional**:
     - For clients within the same region
     - Could manually be combined with CloudFront having more control over caching strategies and distributions
-- Private:
+- **Private**:
     - Can only be accessed from a VPC using an ENI
     - We can use resource policies to define access